Aneesha0104/Suicide-Data-Analysis/readme.md

 - Tableau: For creating interactive and insightful visualizations.
 - Python: Utilizing libraries like NumPy and Pandas for data manipulation and analysis.

+## Webpage Development

+This project includes a dedicated webpage built using HTML and CSS.
+The webpage serves as an interactive platform to showcase the project's insights and visualizations.
+HTML was utilized to structure the content, while CSS was employed for styling and layout customization.

+The webpage provides a user-friendly interface to navigate through the project's findings and highlights, enhancing the overall experience of engaging with the project.
+Feel free to explore the webpage and its features directly from the Webpage.

 ## Output

 ![Project Screenshot](https://github.com/SG-Akshay10/Suicide-Data-Analysis/blob/master/output/1.png)